marabesi/marabesi.com/_posts/2021-05-29-on-100-percent-code-coverage.md

 ## Quality gates

-Quality gates are used to inforce some minimum rules during the software development life cycle.
+Quality gates are used to enforce some minimum rules during the software development life cycle.
 Among different rules we can list:

 - Code linting